 Yesterday we tasted different kinds and colors of apples.
-Trying new foods can be hard for kids so this is a no pressure situation for kids to try something new.
+Trying new foods can be hard for kids so this is a no-pressure situation for kids to try something new.
 I am trying to encourage healthy eating with a little nutrition education through fun tastings like this or the pepper tasting we did earlier this summer.
-See our apple tasting activity and printable below.
+Try our Apple Tasting in Preschool with Free Printable Page activity.

 I limited the crayon colors to make it a little easier to choose the correct color for the coloring section on the bottom.
 Seasonal and very fun!
 Even the little guy who is missing his two front teeth can eat apples.